kengz/SLM-Lab/README.md

     ![](https://kengz.gitbooks.io/slm-lab/content/assets/demo_session_graph.png)
     >Session graph showing total rewards, exploration variable and loss for the episodes.

-5. Enjoy mode - when a session ends, a model file will automatically save.
+4. Enjoy mode - when a session ends, a model file will automatically save.
 You can find the session `prepath` that ends in its trial and session numbers.
-The example above is trial 1 session 0, and you can see a pyotrch model saved at `data/dqn_cartpole_2018_06_16_214527/dqn_cartpole_t1_s0_model_net.pth`.
+The example above is trial 1 session 0, and you can see a pytorch model saved at `data/dqn_cartpole_2018_06_16_214527/dqn_cartpole_t1_s0_model_net.pth`.
 Use the following command to run from the saved folder in `data/`:
     ```bash
     yarn start data/dqn_cartpole_2018_06_16_214527/dqn_cartpole_spec.json dqn_cartpole enjoy@dqn_cartpole_t1_s0
     ```